SAP/ai-sdk-js/CONTRIBUTING.md

 $ pnpm lint:fix
 ```

+## Releases

+To release a new version follow these steps make sure that some prerequisites are met:

+- The smoke tests are passing.
+- There are changesets under `.changeset`.
+Without changesets there should be nothing to release.

+If this is the case, follow these steps:

+1. **Bump the version**: Execute the `bump` workflow from the `main` branch.
+   If you want to release a new major version, you need to enter the full major version as a precaution.
+   This bumps the version on main and creates a tag and draft release with release notes on GitHub.
+2. **Publish to npm**: Find the draft release in the [GitHub releases](https://github.com/SAP/ai-sdk-js/releases), check the release notes and press **Publish release**.
+This triggers the `publish` workflow that publishes the new version to [`npmjs.com`](https://www.npmjs.com/settings/sap-ai-sdk/packages).

+Last, check that everything is published as expected on npm.

 ## Contributing Code or Documentation

 You are welcome to contribute code in order to fix a bug or to implement a new feature that is logged as an issue.